ST10045251/ST10045251_PROGPOE/README.md

 2. Select the food group (1- Grains, 2- Vegetables, 3- Fruits, 4- Dairy, 5- Protein).
 3. Enter the total calories.
 4. Follow prompts to add steps to the recipe.

+### Viewing Recipes

+- Select a recipe to view its details, including steps and calorie information.
+- The application will display a message based on the total calorie count.